Dilmurod-Ruziev/Dilmurod-Ruziev/README.md

 ## 👨‍💻 Dilmurod Ruziev

-✌️ My name is Dilmurod, I am 21 years old.
+✌️ My name is Dilmurod, I am 22 years old.
 I am passionate about the backend side of development and currently studying at INHA University in Tashkent

 💻 I have been engaged in backend development for more than a year, in particular in Php.
 I have created small projects in vanilla Php, as well as in frameworks such as Yii2 and Laravel.
 But my main interest in Laravel and currently I am working on a blog in Larvael as a side project while working at a full-time job in Tashkent.

-🔮 In the future, I am planning to build new projects by learning new languages like Python and Go.
+🔮 In the future, I am planning to build new projects by learning new languages like Python.
+I am also interested on Data Science.

 ## Github Stats 📈
 <a href="https://github.com/anuraghazra/github-readme-stats">